-Duration and Effort (also known as Work) are one of the most confusing topics in project management.
+Duration and Effort (also known as Work) are some of the most confusing topics in project management.
 Most people confuse duration with elapsed time, the rest with effort.
 Most questions on Microsoft Project forums also have this misunderstanding as the root cause.

 In this blog, we shall look at understanding all these terms in a practical way.